gerardroche/gerardroche.github.io/src/2023/06/07/fix-laggy-key-presses/index.md

 aside: false
 tags: ubuntu sh
 title: Fix laggy key presses
-excerpt: "If key presses are slow or laggy, check the system configuration.
+description: "If key presses are slow or laggy, check the system configuration.
 On Ubuntu you can configure keyboard repeat interval and delay."
 lastUpdated: false
 ---